resend/react-email/.changeset/popular-eagles-sniff.md

 ## How to upgrade

-You just need to treat the promise returned from `render` properly and then use the string the same as before.
-If you are using `renderAsync`, you can just replace it with `render` and things should work the same.
+If you are using the old `render`, you will need to now treat the Promise that comes out of it, as it is now async.
+If you are using `renderAsync`, you can replace it with `render` and things should work the same.